 Thank goodness I’m not the only one who has Googled “why is Oktoberfest in September?”
 Let me save you the trouble: It boils down to fun-loving Germans wanting to celebrate during warmer September evenings.
 And who could blame them?
 I’m personally a big fan of any event involving lederhosen.

-Here in Seattle, Fremont’s Oktoberfest (Sept.
-23-25) reigns supreme.
-More than 80 seasonal beers will be served, and there will be pretzels for all (including the kids, if you go on Sunday.
+Here in Seattle, Fremont’s Oktoberfest ( Sept.
+20–22) reigns supreme.
+More than 100 seasonal beers and ciders will be served, and there will be pretzels and Zieglar’s brats for all (including dogs, if you go on Sunday).

-Altstadt in Pioneer Square is choosing to celebrate through the end of October; their Oktoberfest kick-off party takes place Sept.
-16, but the local German-style beers and traditional food (chef Megan Coombes is pulling from her own experiences in Germany) will last until Halloween.
+Altstadt in Pioneer Square is choosing to celebrate through the end of October; local German-style beers and traditional food (chef Megan Coombes is pulling from her own experiences in Germany) will last from Sept.
+21 until Halloween.

 On Oct.
-1—traditionally Oktoberfest ends the first weekend in October—Rhein Haus is throwing OktoberFEAST, which involves a team relay where participants chug half liters of lager and pound plates of currywurst, pretzel bites, and German doughnuts known as Berliners.
-(Burp.)
+5 in Seattle and Oct.
+6 in Tacoma—traditionally Oktoberfest ends the first weekend in October—Rhein Haus is throwing OktoberFEAST which involves a team relay where participants chug half liters of lager and pound plates of currywurst, pretzel bites, and German doughnuts known as Berliners—but before the clock finishes, a toast is with 20ml of Underbug is obligatory, a bitter German digestif (Burp.)
 It’ll require a couple hours’ drive, but nowhere near here does Oktoberfest quite like Leavenworth, or quaint (if kitschy) neighbor to the east.
 Dates this year are weekends starting on Sept.
-30 and ending Oct.
-15. If you don’t have a hotel already, you may be out of luck, but if you’re itching to get some wear out of those lederhosen, make a day trip of it—just bring a designated driver.
+13 and ending Oct.
+27. If you don’t have a hotel already, you may be out of luck, but if you’re itching to get some wear out of those lederhosen, make a day trip of it—just bring a designated driver.